stevenwright1/Documents/modern-best-practices-for-a-citrix-adc-implementation.md

 &nbsp;
 ### 1. Set the timezone and enable NTP.
 \
-Having accurate and easily understood timestamps in your log files is vital when troubleshooting or handling a security query.
+Having accurate and easily understood timestamps in your log files is vital when troubleshooting or handling a security issue.

 First, you should set the timezone to something that makes sense to you.
 For example, if you have any devices logging to a central syslog server and need to cross-reference data from each, you will likely want to use the same timezone as your existing servers.